HEART SURFACES AND BORDERS

 • Also called pulmonary surface

-• Directed toward the left lung
+• Directed toward your left lung

 • Mainly formed by left ventricle